somework/composer-symlinks/README.md

 ComposerSymlinks
 =====================

 Its provide a simple Composer script to symlink paths.
+Compatible with Composer v2.

 Installation
 ------------